core-wg/oscore/draft-ietf-core-object-security.md

    * id is the Sender ID or Recipient ID when deriving keys and the empty string when deriving the Common IV.
 The encoding is described in {{cose-object}}.

-   * id_context is an optional additional identifier of the security context which typically has the value of kid_context, see {{req-params}}.
+   * id_context is set to the value of the header parameter kid_context.
+If kid_context is not present, the value is nil.

    * alg_aead is the AEAD Algorithm, encoded as defined in {{RFC8152}}.